polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 ## RANDAO

-An alternative on-chain randomness method is Ethereum's `RANDAO`, where validators perform thousands of hashes on a seed, publishing the final hash during a round.
+An alternative on-chain randomness method is Ethereum's RANDAO, where validators perform thousands of hashes on a seed and publish the final hash during a round.
 The collective input from all validators forms the random number, and as long as one honest validator participates, the randomness is secure.

 To enhance security, `RANDAO` can be optionally combined with a **Verifiable Delay Function (VDF)**, ensuring that the randomness can't be predicted or manipulated during computation.